Does My Parent Have A Drinking Problem?

 Alcohol and alcohol addiction impact everyone differently.
 Some alcoholics exhibit many signs, while others exhibit very few (this is especially true of high-functioning alcoholics).
-However, some signs are common to many, if not most, alcoholics.
+But some signs are common to many, if not most, alcoholics.
 Here are some of the most common.

 - Blackouts and memory loss